|UCAS code||See course combinations||Duration||4 years with a year abroad (BA)|

 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

-|Description:||Candidates are normally required to submit one piece of work in the target language to be studied, and one piece in English.
-Please read below for further details.|
+|Description:||Candidates are normally required to submit one piece of work in the target language to be studied, and one piece in English, please read below for further details.|

 Written work in the target language

-All candidates must submit one piece of marked classwork, normally a few hundred words in length, written in each language which you plan to study, and in which you will have A2 (or an equivalent standard) before university, by Friday 10 November 2017.
-This will demonstrate to interviewers how you are developing in your use of the target language(s) in work you have completed in the normal course of your A2 (or equivalent) study.
+All candidates must submit one piece of marked classwork, normally a few hundred words in length, written in each language which you plan to study, and in which you will have A-level (or an equivalent standard) before university, by 10 November 2019.
+This will demonstrate to interviewers how you are developing in your use of the target language(s) in work you have completed in the normal course of your A-level (or equivalent) study.
 If you are applying for a language in which you will not have reached this standard before university, you do not need to submit anything in that language.

 Written work in English

 All candidates must also submit one piece only of marked writing in English.
 The particular topic of your essay and the A-level (or equivalent) subject from which it is drawn are not important; it is intended to show how you construct an argument and express your ideas in English.
 If you do not have any recent marked work written in English (for example, because of the combination of subjects you are currently studying), you may submit a specially written piece of work, such as an essay in English on one of the topics you have been studying for your language A-level (or equivalent).
 It may be helpful to seek guidance from your teachers in devising a suitable title.
 In such circumstances, it would not normally be expected for this piece to have been marked, as it will not have been done in the normal course of your studies.
 As detailed in the selection criteria for Modern Languages, all submitted written work is considered in the context of the individual circumstances in which it was completed.

 Examples of written work required for different subject combinations

-So, for example, if you are applying to study French and German, you will need to submit three pieces of written work: one in French, one in German and one in English.
+If you are applying to study French and German, you will need to submit three pieces of written work: one in French, one in German and one in English.
 If you are applying to study Spanish and Beginners' Russian you will need to submit two pieces of work: one in Spanish and one in English.

 For more information, and to download a cover sheet, please see our further guidance on the submission of written work.